Kenyon College: Academics

+Kenyon is a four-year liberal arts college.
+There are 18 academic departments, 14 interdisciplinary programs, and more than 50 majors, minors, and concentrations.
 Kenyon requires students to take classes in each of the four academic divisions: fine arts, humanities, natural sciences, and social sciences.
 In addition, students must study a foreign language.
 Its most popular majors, by 2021 graduates, were: English, Economics, Psychology, Political Science, and Biology.
+The academic year follows a schedule of two four-course semesters, as well as research opportunities in the natural sciences, humanities, social sciences, and fine arts during the summer.

+Kenyon's faculty includes over 200 full-time professors, with 99% of faculty holding a Ph.D. or other terminal degree in their field.
+All courses are taught by professors, with a student-to-faculty-ratio of 10:1.

+Kenyon claims to offer more than 190 study abroad programs in 50 different countries.
+There is a program at the University of Exeter and one in Rome.

+Kenyon's Center for the Study of American Democracy (CSAD), established in 2007, organizes conferences and seminars with the goal of promoting nonpartisan civic and political discourse.
+Students can join the Center as Associates, serving as student advisors, organizing events, and encouraging greater participation on campus in the center's programs.
+CSAD was funded through a grant from the National Endowment for the Humanities.

 The Gund Gallery, a 31,000 sqft visual arts center and exhibition space, was opened in 2011.
 It hosts lectures, public programming, and exhibitions from traveling shows and its permanent collection.

 Admissions

 Admission to Kenyon is considered "most selective" by U.S. News & World Report.

 For the class of 2022 (enrolling fall 2018), Kenyon received 6,152 applications, accepted 2,204 (35.8%), and enrolled 539.
-For enrolled first-year students the middle 50% range of SAT scores was 640-730 for critical reading and 640-740 for math, while the ACT composite range was 29–33; the average GPA was 3.94.
+For enrolled first-year students the middle 50% range of SAT scores was 640–730 for critical reading and 640–740 for math, while the ACT composite range was 29–33; the average GPA was 3.94.